The single most important thing we all can do to eliminate PERIOD POVERTY and create a society that values MENSTRUAL EQUITY is to talk about periods!

 Our core workshop is called IYKYK because… If You Know, You Know.
 This is where we talk about basic period management and how it affects overall health and well-being.
 Health class may explain why it happens.
 We show students what to do so they are empowered to care for themselves.

 Our focus is on normalizing periods and creating a shared experience so participants understand there is so much support all around them.
-Students of any gender are invited to participate in our classes, which use Trivia, Hands-On Demos, and Conversation starters to make periods something to celebrate rather than something to fear or dread.

 We are living in a time of great opportunity to change our own futures.
 No longer will we be told we should not talk about periods in certain places.
 Menstruation is a sign of a healthy body, and without knowledge about how our systems work, we cannot safely care for ourselves or others.